Rue McClanahan: Career

 A life member of the Actors Studio, McClanahan made her professional stage début at Pennsylvania's Erie Playhouse in 1957, in the play Inherit the Wind.
 She began acting off-Broadway in New York City in 1957, but did not make her Broadway début until 1969, when she portrayed Sally Weber in the original production of John Sebastian and Murray Schisgal's play with music, Jimmy Shine, with Dustin Hoffman in the title role.

-Her role as Caroline Johnson on the TV show Another World (from July 1970 to September 1971) brought her notice.
+Her role as Caroline Johnson on the television show Another World (from July 23, 1970 to September 20, 1971) brought her notice.
 Once her role on Another World ended, McClanahan joined the cast of the CBS soap opera Where the Heart Is, in which she played Margaret Jardin.